ozymotv/KM-AI-Aimbot/README.md

 # KM-AI-Aimbot
-A demo using AI and Kmbox for aimbot
+A demo using AI and Kmbox Nvideo + Capture card for aimbot